 WHAT IS THE ALUMNI CAREER NETWORK AND HOW DOES IT WORK?

 The Alumni Career Network consists of friends and alumni of Purdue University Calumet in many different professions who volunteer to provide information and advice regarding careers.
 Students may search and request contact with a mentor through CareerTrax.
-(If you do not have a CareerTrax account please contact the Office of Career Services at (219) 989-2600 and we will provide you with your username and password)
+(If you do not have a CareerTrax account please contact the Office of The Career Center at (219) 989-2600 and we will provide you with your username and password)

 IN WHAT WAYS CAN THE NETWORK BE USED